Is an Ivy League College for You?

 - Take demanding classes, including AP classes, in high school, and take core high school classes (English, math, science and social studies) all four years.

-- Take 3 to 4 years of a foreign language.
+- Take three or four years of a foreign language.

 - Get good grades -- most Ivy League students place in the top 10% of their high schools.